 - Find a new no-contract, SIM-only plan from the providers listed above and choose your number and pay the fees

 - If you’re still seeking another provider, you can port your new custom number to the new provider

-This, obviously, is a very convoluted process, but may be worth it to get a number you want.
+This is obviously a very long process, but may be worth it to get a number you want.
 Keep in mind, in some cases you’ll have to pay $400 plus all other costs associated with buying a new phone plan just to get the number you want.
 In this case, Amaysim is the cheapest as you can simply buy a SIM card online, choose your number either for free or for only $30, and port that number back out to another plan.
 However, Amaysim generally performs well in our customer reviews, so you may decide to stay where you are.

 Should I pay for a custom number?

-Paying for a custom number can be pretty cheap, but is also pretty expensive in some cases – as in $400+ expensive.
+Paying for a custom number can vary in price from as little as $30 and going all the way up to $400+ depending on your provider.
 It also provides an added hassle if you’re with a provider that doesn’t let you customise your own number.
-What this means is, if you’re adamant, you would have to port out to a provider that does, then port back again.
-This can be a process that takes days, and downtime is probably unacceptable for a lot of people.
-However, the very fact that you can change your phone number to something memorable is pretty notable, especially if you’ve been using some random, unmemorable number.
+What this means is, if you’re set on having a custom number, you would have to port out to a provider that does, then port back again.
+This can be a process that takes days and the downtime is probably unacceptable for a lot of people.
 Customising your own mobile phone number may not be a cheap or easy process, but it may be worth it to those people who want a memorable phone number to keep for years to come.